Your Destination is on the Left

 I Recommend Your Destination is on the Left

-That is what makes Your Destination is on the Left such a wonderful and inspiring read for anyone, regardless of age, regardless of profession or mission in life.
-This book takes its readers on a journey, an honest journey through life and offers hope.
+That is what makes Your Destination is on the Left such a wonderful and inspiring read for anyone, regardless of age, regardless of profession, or mission in life.
+This book takes its readers on a journey, an honest journey through life, and offers hope.
 Something that seems so remote and lacking in this day and age of ugly partisan fighting and arguing via social media and politics.

 Lauren Spieller’s book was a great read and I encourage you, no matter where you are in a life journey, discouraged or encouraged, to pick up this book and read it, absorb it, and use it to lift yourself up.
 That’s what I got out of it and I am certain you will, too.

 DISCLOSURE: I met Lauren Spieller during the DFWCon in early June 2018 and pitched her The Voodoo Hill Explorer Club.
 She is one of the 65 agents I have pitched and queried.
 In all fairness to her and anyone else reading this, I thought I need to mention that.
-She was on my agents to pitch list well before DFWCon.
+She was on my agents-to-pitch list well before DFWCon.
 After reading her book, I have even more respect for her, regardless of whether she becomes my agent or not.
 She is a talented writer and her book is a good read.

-Your Destination is on the Left is listed as number 85 my Reading List of 101 books I’m reading to become a better writer.
+Your Destination is on the Left is listed as number 85 on my Reading List of 101 books I’m reading to become a better writer.